 Whether you are a new homeowner or have been established for 10 years, the costs of owning a home never go away.
+Our credit counseling perspective?
 Preparing for these costs can go a long way to avoiding consumer debt.
 Learn about home repair costs and how to start saving for them.

 Saving for Major Home Repairs & Replacements